 In years past, Puppet has worked with the DevOps Research and Assessment (DORA) organization on a joint report.
 However, this year, DORA released its own report, Accelerate: State of DevOps 2018, Strategies for a New Economy, which was sponsored by Google Cloud and a host of other tech companies.
 It surveyed about 1,900 professionals from around the globe.

 Both are well worth reading.
-And in each of the reports, we found a few nuggets of information that seemed particularly interesting from our perspective as DevOps educators.
+And in each of the reports, we found a few nuggets of information that seemed particularly interesting from our perspective as DevOps thought leaders.
 Here’s a quick overview:

 1. Managers and team members have very different perspectives on DevOps.
 When the Puppet report asked people about the DevOps practices in use at their organizations, executives in the C-suite had much rosier ideas about what was happening than managers and team members did.
 For example, 57% of C-level folks agreed that at their firm, “incident responses are automated.”
 However, only 38% of managers and 29% of team members said the same thing.
 The report noted, “For nearly all practices the C-suite reported higher frequency of use, in some cases with very wide discrepancies.”